Kinley McMillan

-Rev. Kinley McMillan was an Presbyterian clergymen and an American football coach.
-He was an 1886 graduate of the College of Wooster and am 1889 graduate of Princeton Seminary.
+Kinley McMillan (c.
+1866 – September 30, 1950) was an American Presbyterian clergyman and college football coach.
+He was an 1886 graduate of the College of Wooster and an 1889 graduate of Princeton Seminary.

 After graduating from seminary, McMillan returned to his alma mater to serve as a minister.
 During that time, he also organized the school's first varsity football team.
-He served the head coach of the 1889 and 1890 squads, accumulating a record of 7 wins and no losses.
+He served as the head coach of the 1889 and 1890 squads, accumulating a record of 7 wins and no losses.
 During the 1889 season opener against Denison University, Wooster scored the first points in Ohio college football history.

-McMillan also served as a pastor in McKeesport, Pennsylvania and Baltimore, Maryland.
+McMillan also served as a pastor in McKeesport, Pennsylvania and Baltimore.
+On August 14, 1950, McMillan was struck by a freight train of the Pennsylvania Railroad in the Sheraden neighborhood of Pittsburgh.
+He died from his injuries several weeks later, on September 30, at Allegheny General Hospital in Pittsburgh.

 In 1967, McMillan was honored as a charter member of the College of Wooster Hall of Fame.
 He was noted for his oratory abilities and his strong devotion to preaching the Gospel.